 1. Paddy straw mushrooms are rich in nutrients

 These are rich in carbohydrates, proteins, fiber, minerals, and vitamins.
-The protein content of mushrooms is much higher, nutritious and yield eight amino acids at concentrations which are higher than those in meat, fish, vegetables or citrus fruits.
-Therefore paddy straw mushroom is a promising functional food item to fight against malnutrition (5).
+The protein content of mushrooms is much higher, nutritious, and yields eight amino acids at concentrations that are higher than those in meat, fish, vegetables, or citrus fruits.
+Therefore it is a promising functional food item to fight against malnutrition (5).

 2. Paddy straw mushrooms inhibit cancer cell proliferation

-Beta d-glucan and lectin found in paddy straw mushroom inhibit the proliferation and growth of various tumor cells such as sarcoma, colorectal and leukemia (6).
+Beta d-glucan and lectin found in paddy straw mushrooms inhibit the proliferation and growth of various tumor cells such as sarcoma, colorectal, and leukemia (6).